 The Last Step

-After you finish modifying the outer structure of your garden shed, it is time to move inside the newly-erected structure.
+After you finish modifying the outer structure of your wooden shed, it is time to move inside the newly-erected structure.
 You may want to have some shelves installed along the walls, and this is just fine.

 All you need to do is keep in mind that you can use these shelves as strengthening materials for the garden shed.
 If the walls are made up of several panels, you could try to install the shelves in such a way that they span two panels.
 This will provide additional resistance to that particular wall.
 The process can be repeated on all four walls.